-Being over fat is a sign of imbalance in other areas of our lives, for most people.
+Being overfat is a sign of imbalance in other areas of our lives, for most people as well as malnourishment.
 Stop focusing on the fat and start focusing on the root causes of the imbalance.

 Meet your hunger for joy and fulfillment and the fat will take care of itself.
 The body gets tired of being manipulated by diets and pushed around emotionally.
 It will always fight back.
 Especially for those of us who have dieted for years and years.

 Becoming aware of the psychological, emotional and, yes, woo-woo as it sounds; spiritual and energetic aspects of your being will take away the obstructions you have to feeling better and looking as gorgeous as you know you deserve to.